Kaname Yokoo: Early life

+Professional career

-Yokoo was born in Tokyo.
-He plays mainly on the Japan Golf Tour and has five wins there.
+Yokoo plays mainly on the Japan Golf Tour and has five wins there.
 After he won the Japan PGA Match-Play Championship in 2000 he reached his highest world ranking of #95.

 Yokozuna’s played full-time on the PGA Tour from 2001 to 2003 with his best finish a T-2 at the 2002 Phoenix Open.
 He recorded four other top-10 finishes on tour.

 He finished runner-up at the 2005 Dunlop Phoenix Tournament, losing to Tiger Woods in a playoff.